derpypony/My-Little-Pony-Data-Science-is-Magic-/README.md

 5. question6_data.csv: a dataset needed to answer question 6, but you can generate it from the R scripts question 3.R.

-The 5 R scripts corresponding to the five 6 questions I mentioned in the post.
+The 5 R scripts correspond to the five 6 questions I mentioned in the post.